 Our research examines adolescent behavior and juvenile delinquency using a developmental framework.
 We conduct primarily quantitative research that investigates predictors and consequences of juvenile delinquency and adolescent risk behavior.
 Our research addresses topics such as juvenile transfer to adult court, legal knowledge, sexting, sleep problems, peer influence, parent-adolescent relationships, and more.

-Our research team consists of 23 undergraduate/post-graduate research assistants and three graduate students, led by faculty mentor Dr. April Gile Thomas.
+Our research team consists of 23 undergraduate/post-graduate research assistants and two graduate students, led by faculty mentor Dr. April Gile Thomas.

 The Adolescent Development and Delinquency Laboratory at The University of Texas at El Paso, is recruiting research assistants for the Spring 2020 semester.
 Applications are due by Dec.
 31st for full consideration.